hunter-darling/MTH496/README.md

   - Added Classification folder; contents are a single wine-classifier file built in conjunction with an introductory "Simplilearn" video   on some basic types of classifiers.

 2020-02-19:

+  - Added logistic regression file "StandardizeFeatures-lecture.ipynb" - a jupyter notebook employing some data normalization techniques - to Logistic Regression folder, along with accompanying datasets.

-  - Added logistic regression quiz file "LogReg-quiz.ipynb, a jupyter notebook built during a timed in-class quiz.
+  - Added logistic regression quiz file "LogReg-quiz.ipynb - a jupyter notebook built during a timed in-class quiz - to Logistic Regression folder, along with accompanying datasets.